-- Datasette now conforms to the Black coding style (#449) and has a unit test to enforce this in the future - New Special table arguments: - ?columnname__in=value1, value2, value3 filter for executing SQL IN queries against a table, see Table arguments (#433) - ?columnname__date=yyyy-mm-dd filter which returns rows where the specified datetime column falls on the specified date (583b22a) - ?tags__arraycontains=tag filter which acts against a JSON array contained in a column (78e45ea) - ?where=sql-fragment filter for the table view (#429) - ?fts_table=mytable and ?fts_pk=mycolumn querystring options can be used to specify which FTS table to use for a search query see Configuring full-text search for a table or view (#428) - You can now pass the same table filter multiple times for example, ? content__not=world&content__not=hello will return all rows where the content column is neither hello or world (#288) - You can now specify about and about_url metadata (in addition to source and license) linking to further information about a project see Source, license and about - New ?trace=1 parameter now adds debug information showing every SQL query that was executed while constructing the page (#435) - datasette inspect now just calculates table counts, and does not introspect other database metadata (#462) - Removed /-/inspect page entirely this will be replaced by something similar in the future, see #465 - Datasette can now run against an in-memory SQLite database.
+- Datasette now conforms to the Black coding style (#449) and has a unit test to enforce this in the future - New Special table arguments: - ?columnname\\in=value1, value2, value3 filter for executing SQL IN queries against a table, see Table arguments (#433) - ?columnname\\date=yyyy-mm-dd filter which returns rows where the spoecified datetime column falls on the specified date (583b22a) - ?tags\arraycontains=tag filter which acts against a JSON array contained in a column (78e45ea) - ?\where=sql-fragment filter for the table view (#429) - ?\fts\table=mytable and ?\fts\pk=mycolumn querystring options can be used to specify which FTS table to use for a search query see Configuring full-text search for a table or view (#428) - You table multiple can now pass the same filter times for example, ? \ content\\not=world&content\\not=hello will return all rows where the content column is neither hello or world (#288) - You can now specify about and about\url metadata (in addition to source and license) linking to further information about a project see Source, license and about - New ?\trace=1 parameter now adds debug information showing every SQL query that was executed while constructing the page (#435) - datasette inspect now just calculates table counts, and does not introspect other database metadata (#462) - Removed /-/inspect page entirely this will be replaced by something similar in the future, see #465 - Datasette can now run against an in-memory SQLite database.
 You can do this by starting it without passing any files or by using the new --memory option to datasette serve.
-This can be useful for experimenting with SQLite queries that do not access any data, such as SELECT 1+1 or SELECT sqlite_version().
+This can be useful for experimenting with SQLite queries that do not access any data, such as SELECT 1+1 or SELECT sqlite\version().